-R02 Tech Equip - The equipment is Apps on cell phones, tablet, notebooks, etc. and equipment permitted in the Navigational class.
-(R03) Rally computers are not allowed.
+R02 Tech Equip - The equipment permitted for the Navigational class (R03) is allowed plus Rally Apps on cell phones, tablet, notebooks, etc. and equipment permitted in the Navigational class (R03).
+Rally computers are not allowed.

-R03 Navigational - The equipment permitted for the Unequipped Navigational class (R04) is allowed plus maps, prepared tables, mechanical slide rules, non- programmable, single memory calculators and navigational/GPS systems.
+R03 Navigational - The equipment permitted for the Unequipped Plus class (R04) is allowed plus maps, prepared tables, mechanical slide rules, non- programmable, single memory calculators.

-R04 Unequipped Navigational - The equipment permitted for the Unequipped Plus class (R05) is allowed plus any navigational/GPS system.
-R05 Unequipped Plus - The equipment permitted for Unequipped class (R06) is allowed plus factory built-incomputers that can read out average speed.
-Navigational/GPS systems are not allowed in this class.
+R04 Unequipped Plus - The equipment permitted for the Unequipped class (R05) is allowed plus factory built-in computers that display average speed.

-R06 Unequipped - The only rally aids permitted within the rally automobile will be simple time pieces including stop watches, pens/pencils, paper, clipboard or any device for holding the route instructions, and the original equipment speedometer/odometer, trip odometer in its original location in the automobile.
+R05 Unequipped - The only rally aids permitted within the rally automobile will be simple time pieces including stop watches, pens/pencils, paper, clipboard or any device for holding the route instructions, and the original equipment speedometer/odometer, trip odometer in its original location in the automobile.
 (Prepared tables of any kind are not allowed in the unequipped class.)
-Navigational/GPS systems are not allowed in this class.
+Navigational/GPS systems are allowed in this class.

-Contestants that have a navigational/GPS system of any type in their automobile must be classified in R01, R02, R03 or R04 there are no provisions for automobiles with disabled navigational/GPS systems.
 Contestants use of two-way radios or cellular telephones (except in R02 where the APPs on the cell phones are used but not the phone) during the rally is forbidden except in emergencies.
 Contestants found in violation of this rule will be disqualified.